 Each these categories may have one or more sub-categories.
 Below we provide you with additional information about each of these categories to help you determine if the BC PNP is right for you.

-British Columbia will nominate up to 1,350 skilled applicants for Canadian permanent residence in 2015 under this its Express Entry British Columbia stream, which aligns with the federal government’s Express Entry immigration selection system.
-The British Columbia Express Entry stream allows eligible applicants to receive priority processing of both their B.C.
+British Columbia will nominate up to 1,350 skilled applicants for Canadian permanent residence in 2015 through its Express Entry British Columbia stream, which aligns with the federal government’s Express Entry immigration selection system.
+The Express Entry British Columbia stream allows eligible applicants to receive priority processing of both their B.C.
 PNP application, and if nominated, their permanent residence application.

 The Skilled Worker category (including Health Care Professionals), International Graduates category, and International Post Graduates category may be processed through Express Entry British Columbia.